AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 A **[!UICONTROL Video message]** [!DNL LINE] delivery is a message sent to recipients in the form of a video that can contain an URL.

+The **[!UICONTROL Preview Image URL]** field allows you to add the URL of a preview image with a character limit of 1000.
+JPEG and PNG are supported with a file size limit of 1 MB.

+The **[!UICONTROL Video Image URL]** field to add the URL of your video file with a character limit of 1000.
+Only mp4 format is supported with a file size limit of 200 MB.

+Note that wide or tall videos may be cropped when played on some devices.

   ![](assets/line_message_06.png)

-**[!UICONTROL Preview Image URL]**
-URL of preview image (Max character limit: 1000)
-HTTPS over TLS 1.2 or later
-JPEG or PNG
-Max file size: 1 MB

-**[!UICONTROL Video Image URL]**
-URL of video file (Max character limit: 1000)
-HTTPS over TLS 1.2 or later
-mp4 format
-Max file size: 200 MB
-A very wide or tall video may be cropped when played in some environments.

 ## Accessing reports {#accessing-reports}